maevadevs/Go-Developer-Foundation/02-Cards-Project/readme.md

 ### Slice

-- A bit advanced list of values
+- A bit advanced list of values than arrays
 - 0-based index
-- Same element access syntax as typical lists and arrays
+- Same element-access syntax as typical lists and arrays
 - **Flexible-length: Can grow or shrink in length**
 - **All of its elements must have the same type**
 - Useful when needing to work on dynamic lists